 What skills do I need to attempt the Mt.
 Baker climb?

-We backpack our full load of gear in to base camp.
+While these programs is suited for novice climbers, Mt.
+Baker is still a strenuous climb.
 All participants must be in very good physical condition.
-The need to physically train for this climb cannot be overstressed.
-For several months prior to the start of the climb, training should include lots of long, slow, distance runs over hilly terrain, an hour or more in duration.
-Add additional weekend outings working up to carrying a heavy pack (50 plus lbs.) up steep hills or stairs.
-These sessions should gain 2-3,000 feet over 3 or more miles.
-It would also be helpful to get out in the snow during the winter and practice with a pack on steeper slopes.
+For several months prior to the start of the climb, training should include many long, slow runs or hikes over hilly terrain, an hour or more in duration.
+Add additional weekend outings carrying a heavy pack (30-45 lbs.) up steep hills or stairs, ideally gaining 3,000 feet over 3 or more miles.
+Aim to move consistently at a moderate pace, with breaks approximately every hour.

 What kind of insurance do I need?